 These cars have a few variants, such as transdorm or bedroom cars on the Auto Train.

-On Superliner sleepers, bedroom A is 10″ narrower and closer to the door at the end of the ca. Bedroom E is next to the stairs.
+On Superliner sleepers, bedroom A is 10″ narrower and closer to the door at the end of the car.
+Bedroom E is next to the stairs.
 Bedrooms B and C form the bedroom suite, similar to hotels.

 Understanding Amtrak Bedrooms